soulsplit/brella/README.md

   -c string
         Specify the FIAT currency to take as a baseline. (default "EUR") -f int
-        Specify the frequency of how often the exchange API shpuld be contacted and print print the table. (default 360) -nolog
+        Specify the frequency in seconds how often the exchange API shpuld be contacted and print print the table. (default 360)
+  -nolog
         Specify if the application should NOT write out a log.
   -o    Specify if the application should NOT keep running and give a new update based on the frequency but run just once and quit.
 Frequency setting will be ignored.